ArmDeveloperEcosystem/workshop-ai-gke/README.md

 </ql-code-block>

 ## 3. Prepare Model

-TODO MICHAEL: Simplify things by downloading directly to ./models/ instead of HF cache

 Get a hugging face token and save it for this step Download locally `google/gemma-3-4b-it` using Hugging Face.